rjcncpt/starcitizen-remove-green-tint/README.md

 # Better look and remove green tint for Star Citizen

-The main task is to remove the green tint, make a color correction and give the flat look a little more depth.

-The green tint is one of those things that not all people can see.
+The main task is to remove the green cast, apply color correction, and add a little more depth to the flat look.
+The green cast is one of those things that not all people can see.
 You can easily test [on this website](https://www.colorlitelens.com/color-blindness-test.html#Redgreen) if you are red-green blind.
 Or check out the test image with a very difficult example.
 Can you see the gap between the inner ring?
 Or look at the first screenshot at Maria Hospital.

+We, who can see green almost 100%, have to correct the image in Star Citizen if the green cast bothers us.
+And that's exactly what this preset does.

 ![image](https://i.imgur.com/q4WpJLU.png)